 What To Serve With Blackened Shrimp

-- Pasta: Use them in our shrimp alfredo for a spicy kick, or serve them over our favorite parmesan noodles or garlic butter noodles.
-Don’t forget a side of garlic bread!
+Use them in our shrimp alfredo for a spicy kick, or serve them over our favorite parmesan noodles or garlic butter noodles.
+Parmesan garlic rice is a great choice, but we love them served with this cilantro lime rice!

-- Reheat: Warm the shrimp in a skillet over medium heat for just 1 to 2 minutes to avoid overcooking.
+Warm the shrimp in a skillet over medium heat for just 1 to 2 minutes to avoid overcooking.
 You can also microwave them in short bursts, but be careful not to overheat as they may become tough.

 Blackened Shrimp